 How revamping the brand affected the shop

 “The most noticeable thing is that when COVID-19 hit, it didn’t crush us.
-Three shops in our community have closed, but we’ve been able to keep going.
-Not only were we able to pivot in ways that helped our community but because we now had a consistently branded online presence, we were able to communicate that information to our customers.”
+Three shops in our community closed, but we kept going.
+Not only were we able to pivot in ways that helped our community, but because we had a consistently branded online presence, we were able to communicate that information to our customers.”